Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 Proof of address via utility bills from the Ministry of Electricity (electricity), local water departments, or telecom bills from Zain Iraq, Asiacell, or Korek Telecom.
 Bank statements from Trade Bank of Iraq, Rasheed Bank, or Kurdistan International Bank also work.

-KAST and RedotPay are the two prepaid routes that fit Iraqi users best when local documentation or bank relationships make mainstream international cards harder to keep active.
-For the large Iraqi diaspora (Jordan, UAE, Turkey, Sweden, Germany, UK, US), using host-country documents provides much broader issuer access and avoids complications with Iraqi-issued ID.
+For Iraqi residents, local documentation makes mainstream international cards hard to keep active, which is why Kolo (the one card that lists Iraq) funded from offshore stablecoins is the practical route.
+For the large Iraqi diaspora (Jordan, UAE, Turkey, Sweden, Germany, UK, US), using host-country documents unlocks the broader lineup, including KAST, Tria, and ether.fi, and avoids complications with Iraqi-issued ID.

 Spending Tips for Iraq